North Hunterdon High School

-North Hunterdon High School is a four-year regional public high school serving students from six municipalities in northern Hunterdon County, New Jersey, United States, as one of two high schools in the North Hunterdon-Voorhees Regional High School District.
-Students in the high school hail from Bethlehem Township, Clinton Town, Clinton Township, Franklin Township, Lebanon Borough and Union Township; the school is located in the Annandale section of Clinton Township.
-The school is accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools.
+North Hunterdon High School is a four-year regional public high school serving students from six municipalities in northern Hunterdon County, in the U.S. state of New Jersey.
+It is one of two high schools in the North Hunterdon-Voorhees Regional High School District.

+The school serves students from Bethlehem Township, Clinton Township, Franklin Township, Lebanon Borough and Union Township; the school is located in the Annandale section of Clinton Township.
+Clinton Town and Glen Gardner residents can select either North Hunterdon or Voorhees High.

+The school is accredited until January 2030 by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools.

-As of the 2021–22 school year, the school had an enrollment of 1,358 students and 119.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.4:1.
-There were 21 students (1.5% of enrollment) eligible for free lunch and 8 (0.6% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 1,262 students and 115.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.9:1.
+There were 25 students (2.0% of enrollment) eligible for free lunch and 14 (1.1% of students) eligible for reduced-cost lunch.

 The school's team nickname is the Lions and its mascot's name is Reggie, in recognition of the early days, when the school was known as Regional.
 In the 1968–69 school year, an actual lion cub was used as a mascot.